Are your employees passionate about their jobs?

 Do they come to the office every day eager and enthusiastic to dig in and contribute to the company goals?
 If not, you may be facing an employee engagement gap, with team members who don’t feel motivated or connected to their roles.

 It’s no secret that employees who are passionate about their work are key to an organisation’s success.
-An unmotivated staff with low employee satisfaction will likely lead to low productivity and staff morale as well as a high turnover rate.
+An unmotivated staff with low employee satisfaction will likely lead to low productivity and staff morale as well as a high employee turnover rate.

 In fact, according to a recent Robert Half study, employees who say the work they do is worthwhile are 2.6 times more likely to be happy than those who feel the job they do is “just work”.